 Does Starbucks always have Plant-Milks?

-I figured I’d clarify worries regarding this here — in the US and western countries yes, they do always have it.
+I figured I’d clarify worries regarding this here — in the US and western countries yes, they do always have it (usually coconut milk, almond milk or soy milk).
 In other countries, such as Middle Eastern and developing countries they usually do as well in my experience, however they often only have 1 or 2 of the 4 plant milks Starbucks usually offers due to supply-chain issues.
 They’ll usually have cold brew coffee or even nitro cold brew as well, some fresh juices, and nuts/seeds as well in my experience.

 Be aware though that Starbucks in such countries often doesn’t have easy to sign in free wifi, or it may go out every 5-10mintues for a minute or two.